Finnish euro coins: Identifying marks

-€2 commemorative coins

 Other commemorative coins (collectors' coins)

 Finland has a collection of euro commemorative coins, mainly in silver and gold, although other materials are used.
 Their face values range from 5 euro to 100 euro.
 This is mainly done as a legacy of old national practice of minting gold and silver coins.
 These coins are not intended to be used as means of payment, so generally they do not circulate.

+€2 Commemorative coins

 International coin trading

 In June 2009, Finland and the Netherlands coordinated a unique trade at European level.
 Excess Finnish 5 cent coins were traded for Dutch two-euro coins.
 In total five truckloads containing 30 million five cent coins were traded for 3 million Dutch two-euro coins.
 This trade saved both countries a lot of money in production and material costs.
 An estimated 120,000 kg of metal has been saved with this trade alone.

 In 2010 this exact trade has been repeated, helping Finland rid some of its 5-cent excesses, pumping in a new supply of two-euro coins, and saving both countries a lot of money.